18F/cv_faq/_content/flu-covid-same-time.md

 title: Can I get flu and COVID-19 at the same time?
 ---

 Yes.
 It is possible to have the flu, as well as other respiratory illnesses, and COVID-19 at the same time.
-Health experts are still studying how common this can be.
+Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone.
+Testing may be needed to help confirm a diagnosis.

-Some of the symptoms of flu and COVID-19 are [similar](https://www.cdc.gov/flu/symptoms/flu-vs-covid19.htm), making it hard to tell the difference between them based on symptoms alone.
-Diagnostic [testing](https://www.cdc.gov/flu/symptoms/testing.htm) can help determine if you are sick with flu or COVID-19.
+The best way to prevent seasonal flu is to get vaccinated every year.
+Flu vaccines will not prevent COVID-19, but they will reduce your chances of getting flu.
+See [Prevent Seasonal Flu](https://www.cdc.gov/flu/prevent/index.html) for more information.